uow-statistics/Brownian.jl/README.md

 * one-dimensional fractional Brownian motion using the Hosking method,
 * multidimensional Brownian and fractional Brownian motion,
 * reflected Brownian motion (RBM).

 Willing developers are welcome to contribute to the package.

 ### Short tutorial

 ### Example 1: simulation of Brownian motion

-To simulate a Brownian motion at the time points (0, 0.1, 0.5, 0.75, 1), use the following snippet:
+To simulate Brownian motion at the time points (0, 0.1, 0.5, 0.75, 1), use the following snippet:

 ```
 using Brownian